pcafrica/advanced_programming_2023-2024/lectures/12/12-py_scicomp.md

 # pandas overview

+pandas is a powerful Python library for data manipulation and analysis.
+It provides fast, flexible data structures like Series and DataFrame, designed to work with structured data intuitively and efficiently.

 In the pandas library, the standard import convention involves using the aliases `np` for NumPy and `pd` for pandas:

 ```python